hotwired-laravel/turbo-laravel/README.md

 </div>
 ```

-When that link is clicked (either by the user or programmatically using JavaScript!), a visit will be made to its `href`
+When that link is clicked (either by the user or programmatically from JavaScript!), a visit will be made to its `href`
 URL and a matching frame is expected there and will be injected into the Turbo Frame below it.

 So far, all vanilla Hotwire stuff.

-However, since Turbo Frames rely a lot on DOM IDs, there is a helper for generating DOM IDs for your models:
+Since Turbo Frames rely a lot on DOM IDs, there is a helper for generating DOM IDs for your models:

 ```html
 <turbo-frame id="@domid($comment)">